Our Learning Journey

-Ballina Coast High School is a purposefully built school that will open its doors in January 2019.
+Ballina Coast High School is a purposefully built school that opened its doors in January 2019.
 It is a school that acknowledges the strength of the community and hence the vision statement of “Growing Together, Creating Futures”.

-We have a set of guiding principles where innovation is the cornerstone of our practice through:
+The school has a set of guiding principles where innovation is the cornerstone of practice through:

 - collaborative and authentic learning communities